keyule/3001-Task1A/Report/report.md

 4. `docker-compose up --build`

-*Note: I changed the port to port 3000 in index.js*
+*Note: I changed the port to 3000 in index.js*

 #### Sreenshot